magento/devdocs/src/cloud/release-notes/mcp-release-notes.md

 This release includes the following patches and critical fixes:

--  **Compatibility updates for `{{site.data.var.mcp-package}}`**–
+-  **Compatibility updates for {{site.data.var.mcp-package}}**

    -  Updated the `symfony` and `semver` version constraints in the `composer.json` file for compatibility with Magento 2.4 and later releases.<!--MAGECLOUD-5127-->

    -  Updated constraints in `composer.json` for compatibility with `{{site.data.var.ct}}` 2002.0.22 and later 2002.0.x releases.

--  **PayPal Express Checkout**-Published on February 12, 2020, this patch resolves an issue that affects orders placed with PayPal Express Checkout where the shipping address for the order specifies a country region that has been manually entered into the text field rather than selected from the drop-down menu on the Shipping page.
+-  **PayPal Express Checkout**—Published on February 12, 2020, this patch resolves an issue that affects orders placed with PayPal Express Checkout where the shipping address for the order specifies a country region that has been manually entered into the text field rather than selected from the drop-down menu on the Shipping page.
 See the complete patch description on the [patch download page](https://magento.com/tech-resources/download#download2353).

--  **Magento deployment**–Added a patch to fix an issue that disabled the full page cache during the Magento deployment process.
+-  **Magento deployment**—Added a patch to fix an issue that disabled the full page cache during the Magento deployment process.
 This patch applies to Magento 2.3.2 and later releases.

--  **Scope parameter for Async/Bulk API**-Updated this patch to fix a syntax error in the `composer.json` file.
+-  **Scope parameter for Async/Bulk API**—Updated this patch to fix a syntax error in the `composer.json` file.
 This patch applies to {{site.data.var.ce}} 2.3.1 and 2.3.2.
 See the complete patch description on the [patch download page](https://magento.com/tech-resources/download#download2312).

 ## v1.0.1
 *Release date: February 6, 2020*<br/>